 Eric Shamus is an early example of using The MotionMonitor to facilitate translation of research into a meaningful application.
 Eric recognized that students and clinicians needed an objective tool to develop a sense of their applied force, and speed of application for mobilizations and manipulation techniques.
-In 2016 Eric’s idea became a reality with The MotionMonitor Manual Therapy System.
 Read More.

 When Covid hit, a group of researchers from VCU gathered to develop a low cost ventilator.
 Pete Pidcoe, a long time user of The MotionMonitor is one of the collaborators and wrote the software that tells the device what to do.
-We were thrilled to hear that The MotionMonitor was used to collect data to measure flow and pressure!
 Read More.

 Gretchen Oliver is considered one of the elite biomechanists in sports medicine.
 See how she uses The MotionMonitor to examine youth overuse injuries in baseball and softball.
 Read More.

 As Professor of Physical Therapy and Director of the Motor Control Lab at Virginia Commonwealth University, Dr. James Thomas has pioneered the use of virtual reality in clinical settings to encourage movement by patients with back pain.
 Read More.

 Beth A. Smith, PT, DPT, PhD, leads the Infant Neuromotor Control Laboratory at Children's Hospital Los Angeles where her research examines the relationship between early brain development, infants’ movement behavior, and neurodevelopmental outcomes. .
 Read More.

 Dan Feeney leads the research team at BOA Technology's Performance Fit Lab where they evaluate performance improvement resulting from the BOA Fit System enhancement to traditional shoe design.
 Read More.